 “Breathing in moist air can help a child who is having breathing difficulties,” Dr. Giuliano says.

-“They cause significant side effects,” says Dr. Giuliano.
+“Cold medicines can cause significant side effects,” she warns.
 “In addition, research has shown that for croup and other kinds of coughs and colds, they’re really not any more effective than giving your child a placebo.”